On-line Pick-Freeze Mirror algorithm for Sensitity Analysis: Experimental results

-Finally, in this paragraph, we briefly describe the influence of the sampling strategy resulting from the choice of the distribution $a$.
-The distribution $a$ impacts the way our algorithm will chose the different subsets all along the iterations.
-We chose to compare uniform sampling ("unif") with two adaptive strategies.
+Finally, in this paragraph, we briefly investigate the influence of the sampling strategy.
+The distribution $a$ determines how our algorithm selects the different subsets throughout the iterations.
+We choose to compare uniform sampling ("unif") with two adaptive strategies.
 In the latter, the distribution $a$ is updated at each step of the algorithm based on the current value of the sequence $\Sbn$.
 Specifically, we set $a \propto \Sbn$ in strategy "S" and $a \propto 1/\Sbn$ in strategy "1/S".
-We also computed an averaged version of the algorithm in the uniform case, referred to as "avg".
+We also compute an averaged version of the algorithm in the uniform case, referred to as "avg".